EGI-Federation/documentation/content/en/providers/check-in/sp/_index.md

 | `eduPersonUniqueId`          | `voPersonID`                  |

 {{% alert title="Note" color="info" %}} The values of the deprecated attributes
-will remain the same.
-Only the name of the attributes is changed.{{% /alert %}}
+will remain unchanged; only the attribute names will be different.{{% /alert %}}

-You need to update the SP configuration to map the values the new attribute names.
+Ensure that you update the attribute mapping in your SP configuration to align with the new attribute names.

 ##### NameID

-NameID formats control how the users at IdPs are mapped to users at SPs during single sign-on.
-The SPs need to advertise in their metadata which of the following formats they support, otherwise Keycloak will assign the unspecified (`urn:oasis:names:tc:SAML:1.1:nameid-format:unspecified`) NameID to the SP.
+Use of `<saml:NameID>` elements is intended for the Single Logout profile and is not suitable for long-term identification of users.
+For user identification, you should use the `voPersonID` SAML attribute, as detailed in the [User attributes](#user-attributes) section.
+Your SAML SP should explicitly specify in its metadata the NameID formats it supports from the following options:

+- Persistent (`urn:oasis:names:tc:SAML:2.0:nameid-format:persistent`)
 - Transient (`urn:oasis:names:tc:SAML:2.0:nameid-format:transient`)
-- Persistent (`urn:oasis:names:tc:SAML:2.0:nameid-format:persistent`)
 - Email address (`urn:oasis:names:tc:SAML:1.1:nameid-format:emailAddress`)
 - Unspecified (`urn:oasis:names:tc:SAML:1.1:nameid-format:unspecified`)

+Otherwise, Keycloak will assign the unspecified (`urn:oasis:names:tc:SAML:1.1:nameid-format:unspecified`) NameID format to your SP.

 ### References